rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/history/

 .. note::
-   This endpoint can also be queried asynchronouly by using ``"async_query": true``
+   This endpoint can also be queried asynchronously by using ``"async_query": true``

    Doing a GET on the history endpoint will trigger a query and processing of the history of all actions (trades, deposits, withdrawals, loans, eth transactions) within a specific time range.

    **Example Request**: